ridicoulous/Bitmex.Net/README.md

 ## Getting started
 After  it's time to actually use it.
 To get started we have to add the Bitmex.Net.Client namespace:  `using Bitmex.Net.Client;`.

-Bitmex.Net.Client provides two clients to interact with the Bitmex API.
+Bitmex.Net.Client provides three clients to interact with the Bitmex API:

 The `BitmexClient` provides all rest API calls.

 The `BitmexSocketClient` provides functions to interact with the websocket provided by the Bitmex API.

+The `BitmexHistoricalTradesLoader` provides ability to bulk load historical trading data from [Bitmex public data endpoint](https://www.bitmex.com/app/apiOverview#Historical-Data)

 See examples at Bitmex.Net.ClientExample.
 Add your own appconfig.json and set up connection to [testnet](https://testnet.bitmex.com/) or [production](https://bitmex.com/) Bitmex API:

 ```
 {
   "testnet": {